 How an ex with an anxious- preoccupied attachment style feels after you ignore them

 Remember anxious-preoccupied worry that a relationship partner is/will be unavailable and unresponsive to their need for closeness.
 No contact confirms their worst fear; and because of an anxious preoccupied’s tendency to hold a grudge, their fear of you being unavailable and unresponsive is exacerbated after no contact.
 Even after you get back together, they’ll continually dwell on thoughts of you one day abandoning them and cutting off all contact again.

 How an ex with a fearful avoidant attachment style feels after you ignore them

 Fearful avoidants have the hardest time trusting others, and often feel alone and unworthy of love.
-No contact intensifies and reinforces a fearful individuals’ hesitance to get close’ and in some cases makes it worse.
+No contact intensifies and reinforces a fearful avoidant’s fear of getting close, and in some cases makes it worse.
 They feel that if you can abandon them and treat them like they don’t matter; maybe they really don’t matter.
 Maybe they’re indeed unworthy of love and better off alone.
-The inability to trust you and feeling that they maybe better off alone will create the push-pull dynamic in the new relationship.
+The inability to trust you and feeling that they may be better off alone will create the push-pull dynamic.

 How an ex with a dismissive avoidant attachment style feels after you ignore them

 No contact and ignoring a dismissive avoidant strengthens their disregard for close relationships.
 As far as a dismissive avoidant ex is concerned; what’s the point of being in a relationship when two people can be perfectly okay with ignoring each other.
 Maybe they’ve been right all along; relationships are overrated.